A Spectral Quantum Algorithm for Numerical Differentiation and Integration: Overview of the Technical Approach

-Remarking that the identity provided in Eq.~\eqref{eq: iOmegaF} is obtained by evaluating the Fourier transform of a function's derivative through purely analytical methods, the identity cannot be immediately extended to discrete applications where the function is known only numerically.
+Noting that the identity provided in Eq.~\eqref{eq: iOmegaF} is obtained by analytically evaluating the Fourier transform of a function's derivative, the identity cannot be immediately extended to discrete applications where the function is known only numerically.
 Consequently, erroneous high-frequency oscillations were observed near domain boundaries when Eq.~\eqref{eq: DFT_FiOmegaF0} was applied to calculate numerical derivatives \cite{johnson_notes_nodate, sunaina_calculating_2018}.
-In the case of non-periodic input functions, the same erroneous end behavior was exacerbated.
-These works also found that end behavior discrepancies are minimized by adapting Eq.~\eqref{eq: DFT_FiOmegaF0} to use a modified wavenumber.
+In the case of non-periodic input functions, such Gibbs phenomena was exacerbated.
+These works also found that end behavior discrepancies are minimized by adapting Eq.~\eqref{eq: DFT_FiOmegaF0} to use a modified wavenumber, denoted $\tilde{\omega}$.
 While this modified wavenumber is well-documented in the existing literature \cite{johnson_notes_nodate, sunaina_calculating_2018}, its derivation exemplifies a robust process for development of QFT-based quantum algorithms.
-As such, a brief derivation will be presented.
+As such, a brief summary of its derivation will be presented.

 To obtain the modified wavenumber appropriate for discrete Fourier transform-based derivatives, we begin with the central difference method.
-For a function $f(x)$ sampled at discrete points $x_j$ with uniform separation given by $\Delta x$, the central difference method approximates the derivative at each point with the expression:
+For a function $f(x)$ sampled at discrete points $x_j$ with uniform separation given by $\Delta x$, the central difference method approximates the derivative at each point $x$ with the expression: